 “I used to think that my passion was money”.

-The man who quoted here is Tim Washington; business owner, family man and the future of Australia’s clean vehicle industry.
+The man who quoted here is Tim Washington; a business owner, family man, and the future of Australia’s clean vehicle industry.

 Tim is the founder of JET charge, a company that is driving Australia’s transition to low-cost, zero-emissions mobility by providing electronic car charging stations.